AdaCore/ada-spark-rfcs/considered/storage_model_2.rst

 Aspect Storage_Model
 --------------------

-A new aspect, Storage_Model, allows to specify the memory model associated to an access type.
+A new aspect, Designated_Storage_Model, allows to specify the memory model associated to the objects pointed by an access type.
 Under this aspect, allocations and deallocations will come from the specified memory model instead of the standard ones.
-In addition, if write operations are needed for initialization, or if there is a copy of the target object from and to a standard memory area, the Copy_In and Copy_Out functions will be called.
-When used in conjunction with access types, it allows to encompass the capabilities of storage pools, e.g.:
+In addition, if write operations are needed for initialization, or if there is a copy of the target object from and to a standard memory area, the Copy_To and Copy_From functions will be called.
+It allows to encompass the capabilities of storage pools, e.g.:

 .. code-block:: Ada